HotsHom/react-native-storage-access/README.md

 # react-native-storage-access

-Library for work with device storages
+Library for work with device storages for only Android!

 ## Installation